JJooaa/JJooaa/README.md

-# Hi fellow programmers 👋
-## I'm Joa and I like to code React 💙
+# I'm Joa and I like to code React 👋 💙

 - 📅 Started coding late 2019 with Python (learned the syntax, didn't like it)
 - ➡️ In Summer 2020 I decided to try Web Development and started to learn (Html, Css, Javascript, React) at [CodeCademy](https://www.codecademy.com/)